deatrich/linux-home-server/linux-server.md

   * /var/www -- if you have a web server then it's data files are usually here

-If you are playing with database services then you need to inform yourself what directories and/or data exports should be used during backups.
+If you are playing with database services then you need to inform yourself which directories and/or data exports should be added and/or used for backups.
 Note that when you have create a Samba or an NFS server you will have other data directories to back up, and these directories might be large.

-An [example backup script and process]{#backups} is in the appendix.
+A [backup process and a link to an example backup script]{#backups} is in the appendix.
 We look at backing up both system and data directories.

-## Server Customization
+# Server Customization

 Here is a list of tasks you can apply to your server for 24x7 service.
 Ubuntu installations are more common on laptops and desktops which